vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/waline.md

    ![deploy](./assets/vercel-4.png)

-6. Click `Settings` menu on the top, and `Environment Variables` button on the side to go to envrionment variables setting page.
+1. Click `Settings` menu on the top, and `Environment Variables` button on the side to go to envrionment variables setting page.
 Then set `LEAN_ID`, `LEAN_KEY` and `LEAN_MASTER_KEY`.
-The variables' value should be the ones you got in the previous step. `APP ID` is the value of `LEAN_ID`, and `APP Key` to `LEAN_KEY`, `Master Key` to `LEAN_MASTER_KEY`.
+The variables’ value should be the ones you got in the previous step. `APP ID` is the value of `LEAN_ID`, and `APP Key` to `LEAN_KEY`, `Master Key` to `LEAN_MASTER_KEY`.

    ![set environment variables](./assets/vercel-5.png)

-7. To let your environment variables setting active, you need redeploy your application.
+1. To let your environment variables setting active, you need redeploy your application.
 Click `Deployments` menu on the top and find the latest deployment at the top of list, click `Redeploy` button in the right dropdown menu.

    ![redeploy](./assets/vercel-6.png)

-8. If everything is ok, vercel will redirect to `Overview` page to start redeployment.
+1. If everything is ok, vercel will redirect to `Overview` page to start redeployment.
 Wait a moment the `STATUS` will change to `Ready`.
 Now you can click `Visit` to visit the site.
 This link is your server address.

    ![redeploy success](./assets/vercel-7.png)